-• Logging in: AT LEAST ONCE PER WEEK

-Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
+- Logging in: AT LEAST ONCE PER WEEK - Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
 (During most weeks you will probably log in many times.)
-If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

-- In-person lectures: REGULAR ATTENDANCE EXPECTED Students will be expected to participate, discuss, and answer questions in online live lectures. - Office hours: OPTIONAL OR FLEXIBLE All office hours, are optional.
-If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.
+If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible. - In-person lectures: REGULAR ATTENDANCE EXPECTED Students will be expected to participate, discuss, and answer questions during in-person lectures. - Office hours: OPTIONAL OR FLEXIBLE All office hours are optional.